-legislation and pharmacovigilance, and has provided support on the development of regulatory authority institutional development plans.
-Intensive support has been provided to regulatory authorities in key producing countries to enhance regulatory oversight of products exported to the global market and to countries with strategic development plans for local production.
+35. The Secretariat has provided support to countries for regulatory system capacity strengthening, targeting specific areas such as registration, inspections, good manufacturing practices, reviews of legislation and pharmacovigilance, and has provided support on the development of regulatory authority institutional development plans.
+Intensive support has been provided to regulatory authorities in major producing countries to enhance regulatory oversight of products exported to the global market and to countries with strategic development plans for local production.
 Support has also been provided to strengthen networks and in the convergence and harmonization of medicines regulation at the international, regional and subregional levels.
 Technical support has been provided at all levels of the Organization.
 The Regional Office for South-East Asia supported the establishment of the South-East Asia Regulatory Network and the Regional Office for Africa has been supporting countries with collaborative initiatives such as the African Vaccine Regulatory Forum, which has been expanded to include medicines, and the African Medicines Regulatory Harmonization initiative.
 In the Eastern Mediterranean Region, WHO held a regional meeting on strengthening pharmacovigilance systems, in which harmonization and strengthening of post-market and vigilance regulatory functions for medicines, vaccines and medical devices were specifically promoted.
 Consultation workshops with national tuberculosis programmes, national medicine regulatory authorities and technical partners were also organized in the Western Pacific Region to establish priorities and strategies for strengthening and harmonizing the regulation of tuberculosis medicines.
 Progress has also been made on the creation of regulatory networks for work-sharing to enhance smart regulation (the delivery of results in the least burdensome way) and disseminate good regulatory practices.

-- 36. WHO's Prequalification of Medicines Programme has helped to ensure access to quality-assured products for global procurement.
-In 2014 alone, the Prequalification of Medicines Programme enabled sales of medicines and vaccines worth more than US\$ 3 billion.
-In addition, the Prequalification of Medicines Programme provides capacity-building activities for regulatory systems strengthening that include rotating staff fellowships and joint reviews of products with the regulatory authorities of collaborating Member States.
-Following requests from Member States and procurement agencies as well as current donors, the Secretariat is developing a strategic plan to expand the Prequalification of Medicines Programme to include many of the products on the WHO Model List of Essential Medicines: vector control products, medicines for hepatitis C, diagnostic tests for hepatitis C virus and biological products.
-The Secretariat is also proposing to devolve the assessment of as many products as possible to benchmarked and well functioning national regulatory authorities.
-Similarly, the Secretariat is working with Member States and regional networks to promote reliance on products included in the WHO list of prequalified medicinal products as another pathway to regulatory approval. - 37.
-To support Member States to improve the quantity, quality and analysis of accurate data concerning substandard and falsified medical products, the Secretariat established the Global Surveillance and Monitoring System and has provided training for Member States on detection and reporting.
+36. WHO's Prequalification of Medicines programme has helped to ensure access to quality-assured products for global procurement.
+In 2014 alone, it enabled sales of medicines and vaccines worth more than US\$ 3 billion.
+In addition, the programme provides capacity-building activities for regulatory systems strengthening that include rotating staff fellowships and joint reviews of products with the regulatory authorities of collaborating Member States.
+Following requests from Member States and procurement agencies as well as current donors, the Secretariat is developing a strategic plan to expand the programme to include many of the products on the WHO Model List of Essential Medicines: vector control products, medicines for hepatitis C, diagnostic tests for hepatitis C virus infection and biological products.
+The Secretariat is also planning to devolve the assessment of as many products as possible to benchmarked and well-functioning national regulatory authorities.
+Similarly, the Secretariat is working with Member States and regional networks to promote reliance on products included in the WHO list of prequalified medicinal products as another pathway to regulatory approval.

+37. To support Member States in improving the quantity, quality and analysis of accurate data concerning substandard and falsified medical products, the Secretariat established the Global Surveillance and Monitoring System and has provided training for Member States on detection and reporting.
 The Regional Office for the Western Pacific worked with Interpol on annual campaigns to identify substandard and falsified medical products and strengthen enforcement to curb the sale of such products.
 The Regional Office for Africa developed a regional plan of action (2014-2017) to minimize the spread of substandard and falsified medical products, which included the establishment of a regional working group on substandard and falsified medical products.
-The Regional Office for South-East Asia also provided strategic policy support to countries in that region for setting up the pharmacovigilance systems required for implementing the use of bedaquiline, which is used specifically to treat multidrug-resistant tuberculosis.
+The Regional Office for South-East Asia also provided strategic policy support to countries in that Region for setting up the pharmacovigilance systems required for implementing the use of bedaquiline, which is used specifically to treat multidrug-resistant tuberculosis.